How To Be A Sustainable Hotel: Go Greener

 9. Create an eco-friendly garden

 Among the green initiatives, you can also prefer sustainable watering applications.
 Work with professionals who will care for the garden with minimum water usage.
-There are certain times and amounts to water the plants that save gallons of water regularly.
+There are certain times and amounts of water to water the plants that save gallons of water regularly.
 Win-win.

 You can also use your compost to help your flowers flourish.
 For example, eggshells and coffee grounds feed your plants.